Skip to main content

 There are two types of Flexible Spending Accounts at Vanderbilt:

-• Health Care FSA reimburses items such as eyeglasses, copayments, prescriptions and over-the-counter drugs — any eligible health care expenses that are not covered by a benefit plan.
+• Health Care FSA reimburses items such as eyeglasses, copayments, prescriptions, medical supplies and some over-the-counter drugs — any eligible health care expenses that are not covered by a benefit plan.
 The annual election minimums and maximums are $104 to $3,200 per employee.
-If you are married and you and your spouse are employed and offered FSA’s, the maximum election is $$3,200 each.
+If you are married and you and your spouse are employed and offered FSAs, the maximum election is $3,200 each.

 • Dependent Day Care FSA reimburses the cost of day care expenses for your children (under the age of 13) or other eligible dependents (learn more irs.gov).
 The day care must be used as a means to allow you and/or your spouse to be gainfully employed.
 The annual election minimums and maximums for Dependent Day Care FSA are $104 to $2,500 per employee.
 If both spouses work, both can claim $2,500 - for a total household limit of $5,000.